-Worlds Smallest PLC's
+The Worlds Smallest PLC's

-We take an objective look at the smallest
+Taking an objective look at the smaller

 PLCs in the world and if they are worth the effort of writing a program... or not?